 Modern day feminism itself has become not about true empowerment, but about negating and diminishing all those who don’t fit a particular narrative.
-Modern day feminism has been almost hickjacked by contests on who is the biggest victim, thereby encouraging staying trapped in victim mentality; creating commodification of vulnerability; and disregarding of, or erasing, any women who don’t fit a particular version of one’s truth.
+Modern day feminism has been almost hickjacked by contests on who is the biggest victim, thereby encouraging staying trapped in victim mentality; creating commodification of vulnerability; and disregarding of, or erasing, any woman who doesn’t fit a particular version of someone else’s truth.
 Meanwhile, the real issues are overlooked, or purposefully, and entirely, erased, which robs women of their power even further.

 B e c o m i n g T h e E m p r e s s

 Queen of Cups: Being guided by the element of water, she is all about mastering the emotional realms, intuition and creativity.
 She is gentle, nurturing, intuitive, emotionally balanced, sensitive and attuned to her sensitivity, sensual, romantic – and yet innocent and tender open-hearted.
 She flows like water, like the ebb and flow of waves, knowing the cycles of life and of emotions – and knowing the cycles of her unique physical, emotional and spiritual wild lands.
-She feels deeply and is able to love, and to be loved – she is able to receive and to give of herself, in full intimacy, trust and faith.
+She is romantic, creative, intuitive, poetic, sensual and she loves deeply – she is love embodied.
+She is tenderness, forgiveness, empathy and understanding.
+She feels deeply and is able to love, and to be loved; she has the ability to nurture other people, to be graceful and compassionate and deepen into intimacy through her openness and vulnerability.
+She is able to receive and to give of herself, in full intimacy, trust and faith.

 Queen of Wands: Being guided by the element of fire, she masters spirit and passion.
 She is the firey earth and the blood within us.
 She moves us forward giving rise to inspired creativity to flow through our hands, lips and feet – as dance, poetry, music.
 She is divine inspiration and creates with passion and focus, not to validate herself or to get social media likes – but because she needs to fulfill the desires of her inspired passions.

-Queens of Pentacles: Being guided by the element of earth, she understands the cycles of the land and masters the art of self love and care.
+Queens of Pentacles: Being guided by the element of earth, she understands the cycles of the land and masters the art of self care and self love being aligned to her values and self worth.
 She knows the body is our temple, and she knows that without caring for self, she cannot care for anyone else.
 She is well knowledgeable in managing her finances, and is self-reliant.
 She manages her time well, and anything related to the household or land is taken care of.
 She knows how to create out of her resources, and how to use her resources in the optimal manner.
 Even if she doesn’t have much money, she knows how to manage it, so that she has what she needs.
 She has learned self-respect, how to meet her needs, and what she values – for she knows that money isn’t about money, but it is about self-values that we should align to.

 Queen of Swords: Being guided by the element of air, she sees through all veils and masks.
 She has been through the hardships of life, and although people may perceive her as cool, she just doesn’t tolerate falseness, masks, and lies.
 She is discerning and makes her decisions with clarity of mind and heart.
 She is wise beyond her years, and despite her tough exterior, she is soft and tender on the inside.
 But – she knows her worth, she has expectations, and will not waste her time nor take off her armour, if you don’t deserve it or if you can’t match her in energy and integrity.
 She also set very clear boundaries, and has learned that saying no to what’s not good for you is essentially saying yes to more love and more happiness in the future you are creating.
 She will make clear cuts, without hesitation, when she needs to.
 She knows – that it is not sufficient enough to make decisions with our lips, we need to be clearly decided on a soul level also.
 And she also knows – how to navigate through the hardships and fears that we often face, without losing ourselves and our innocence of heart.